 Mathematically beats can be understood from a mathematical identity

-where w3 is the average of w1 and w2 and w4 is one half of their difference.
+where ω3 is the average of ω1 and ω2, and ω4 is one half of their difference.

-If the difference frequency is small, the sound is the sound of a single tone at the average frequency, but with a volume which varies in time at the difference frequency.
+If the difference frequency is small, the sound is that of a single tone at the average frequency, but with a volume which varies in time at the difference frequency.
 This is illustrated on the graphic to the left.
 The sum is a sine wave with a variable amplitude and the pattern repeats every 0.05s.
-That is, there are 1/0.05 = 20 repeats per second.
+That is, there are 1/0.05 = 20 repeats per second = 20 Hz.
+That is equal to the difference frequency = 120 - 100 Hz = 20 Hz.

 You can hear beats using this Sound File (mp3) ( wav).
-There are two pure tones near middle C which are 6 Hz apart.
-First each tone is played separately using then left and right stereo channels, then they are played together.
+There are two pure tones 6 Hz apart, both near middle C. First each tone is played separately using then left and right stereo channels, then they are played together.
 As an interesting experiment, listen to the sound file using a good pair of earphones.
 You will hear the beats even if the tones are sent separately to your two ears.
 This means your hearing system actually performs a (phase coherent) addition of the sounds somewhere in your brain, after the sound has been detected by your ear.
 The last sound in the file has the two tones played equally in both ears.
 The beats sound similar, but note also that it does not sound the same "spatially."
 See the wikipedia article on binaural beats for more information.

-Beats can be used anytime you have periodic behavior.
+Beats can show up anytime you have periodic behavior.
 Since it is easy to hear beats faster than about 1 per second, it is relatively easy to match two signals with an accuracy of 1 Hz (or better) even if the original frequencies are microwave signals at 1 GHz = 1,000,000,000 or above.
 That corresponds to more than 12 digits of accuracy!

 Questions/Comments to: firstname.lastname@example.org .